demisto/content/Packs/Phishing/Playbooks/playbook-Phishing_-_Indicators_Hunting_README.md

-Hunt indicators related to phishing with available integrations and handle the results.
-Handling the results will include settings relevant incident fields which will be displayed in the layout and optionally, opening new incidents according to the findings.
+Hunt indicators related to phishing with available integrations and then handle the results.
+Handling the results will include setting relevant incident fields that will be displayed in the layout and optionally, opening new incidents according to the findings.
 Current integration in this playbook:
-- Microsoft 365 Defender (using "Advanced Hunting")
+Microsoft 365 Defender (using "Advanced Hunting")

-Please note that this playbook should be used as a sub-playbook inside a phishing incident and not as a main playbook.
+Note that this playbook should be used as a sub-playbook inside a phishing incident and not as a main playbook.

 ## Dependencies